 - Whip the egg whites to soft peaks (optional step, but recommended).
 In a clean glass or metal bowl, whip the egg whites until fluffy and set them aside.

-- Combine the wet & dry ingredients.
+- Combine the wet and dry ingredients.
 Add the pumpkin mixture and melted butter to the flour mixture.
 Using a rubber spatula (or fork) gently fold the wet ingredients into the dry ingredients until no more streaks of flour remain (visible lumps are normal).
 Gently fold in whipped egg whites until just combined.

 - Cook the pancakes.
-Preheat a cast iron griddle/skillet or non-stick pan to medium-high heat, butter it liberally, turn down the heat to medium and add about 1/3 cup pancake batter to the hot (but not smoking) pan.
+Preheat a cast iron griddle, skillet, or non-stick pan to medium-high heat, butter it liberally, turn down the heat to medium, and add about ⅓ cup pancake batter to the hot (but not smoking) pan.
 Cook until bubbles form and pancakes are slightly dry around the edges, about 3 minutes.
 Flip and cook until golden about 2 to 3 minutes more.
 Repeat with remaining batter, serve hot or keep warm stacked and wrapped in aluminum foil in a preheated 200°F/90°C oven, Enjoy!

 Notes

 - When whipping egg whites to soft or stiff peaks you must have a totally grease-free clean bowl and whisk.
-Using a stainless steel, copper, or glass bowl works best because unlike plastic bowls these materials are non-porous and don’t hold on to oil or fat that may keep egg whites from whipping up.
-Also, do not use the same whisk you used for mixing the egg mixture to then whip your egg whites unless you’ve washed and dried it first.
+Using a stainless steel, copper, or glass bowl works best because unlike plastic bowls these materials are non-porous and don't hold on to oil or fat that may keep egg whites from whipping up properly.
+Also, do not use the same whisk you used for mixing the egg mixture to whip your egg whites unless you've washed and dried it first.

 - Prep Time: 10 minutes